About

 Session 7: Cognitive Development

-It is important for early childhood educators to understand the importance of promoting cognitive development.
+It is important for early childhood educators to focus on thinking skills to promote cognitive development.
 Early childhood educators should take every opportunity to explore ways to support children's thinking and enrich the childcare environment to promote learning.

 Learning Objectives:

-- Describe how children play with materials differently at various stages in their development
+• Describe the developmental milestones and how children play at various stages in their development

-- Describe of how children learn through experiences with their environment
+• Describe how children learn through experiences with their environment

-- Describe practices that support children's cognitive development and that coincide with child care activities
+• Describe "ways of learning" and practices that support children's cognitive development that align with child care activities

 Session 8: Language Development

-This session focuses on how language develops in the first twelve years.
-A basic understanding of the principles of how language development happens in children and what children need to develop language skills will help you, as an early childhood educator, to promote children's language development.
+This session focuses on how language develops in the first twelve years of a child's life.
+A basic understanding of the principles of how language development happens will help you, as an early childhood educator, promote children's language development.

 Learning Objectives:

-- Describe the milestones of language development for children from birth to five years
+• Describe the milestones of language development for children from birth to 12 years

 Session 9: Social-Emotional Development